Bathroom cabinet ideas – 10 smart designs that are practical and pretty

 'For a larger, family bathroom you may want to think about a practical unit with plenty of storage, something which can be painted in a color to match the style of the room.
 A soft, neutral shade might work nicely to complement the cooler surfaces and colors often found in bathrooms.'

 Your bathroom should feel personal and have the same haven feeling as the rest of your home.
 Soothing pastels and off-whites help to ensure the room feels relaxing while also maintaining a feeling of spaciousness due to the lightness of the colors.

 How can I add cabinets to my bathroom?

-There are many ways to add cabinets to your bathroom, no matter the size or style.
+There are many ways to add cabinets to your bathroom, much like bathroom shelf ideas, no matter the size or style.
 If space is limited, keep the cabinets wall hung to create a sense of space and give a sleek, ‘floating’ look.
 Although hidden storage is practical, don’t be tempted to shut everything away.

 'It's now possible to source a vanity unit or cabinet to suit bathrooms of all shapes and sizes, all tastes and budgets.
 There's really no excuse not to enjoy the beauty and convenience that a vanity unit affords,' says Mark Walker of Bagno Design.